svn2github/DinkSmallwoodHD/programmer_readme.txt

-Use the "Debug GL" or "Release GL" solution configuations.
+Use the "Debug GL" or "Release GL" solution configuations in 32 bit.
+Debug GL 64 bit is also setup (just to test - as I actually don't package a 64 bit version for Windows, just iOS)

 --- Have a bugfix or patch?!
 Please send it over to Seth!
 Please note that any submission (code, media, translations, ect) must be 100% compatible with the license as listed in dinkhd_license.txt